mildred/sqlemail.nim/README.md

   of a post in a group.
 Using the article author might link to another group member and its nickname might not tell anything to the members seeing the post.
+- [ ] Add option to show groups in threaded view or flat view (user setting)
+- [ ] Add option to give names to groups so they can be accessed as /~user_id/name/ and it will show in threaded view and scores as if the user weight was 1 (or max).
+The first article will appear as full page article and following posts will appear as discussion over the article.
+- [ ] add ability to modify our own posts in a group, the new article is posted to the group but the fact that it references a mod_article_id in the same group signifies that it should replace the original article.
+Votes from the original article applies to the modified article.
+- [ ] add ability for anyone to modify an article in a group but the modified article will not replace the original article but appear as an alternative.
+  Votes determine which is shown (which has the highest score) bit it is clearly indicated that this is a modification by somebody else.
 - ---
 - [ ] port user settings when migrating accounts
     - [ ] bookmarked groups